 Initial Impressions

 After starting this blog in 2019, I was looking for an affordable content delivery network.
-I had heard a lot about Cloudflare, Stackpath, and KeyCDN, but BunnyCDN was a new name to me.
+I had used Cloudflare in the past and had heard about Stackpath and KeyCDN, but BunnyCDN was a new name to me.

 So, I was a bit skeptical at first.
 After looking at the figures on CDNPerf, I decided that it’s worth a try.